Rhynchophanes mccownii

 - High counts: 2302 in southwest Kimball Co 8 Apr 2000, 1893 there 17 Apr 1999, and 1732 there 19 Apr 1998.

-Summer: Breeding birds are fairly common in the western Panhandle wherever the preferred habitat of grazed shortgrass prairie with bare patches is found.
-Most such sites are at higher altitudes than surrounding grasslands.
-Snyder and Bly (2009) surveyed this species and Chestnut-collared Longspur in Kimball Co in 2007 and found Thick-billed Longspur to prefer heavily-grazed short-grass prairie and bare or virtually bare cropland, with minimal overlap with Chestnut-collared nesting areas, the latter preferring lightly-grazed grassland.
+Summer: Breeding birds are fairly numerous in the western Panhandle wherever the preferred habitat of grazed shortgrass prairie with bare patches is found.
+Nesting sites in Sioux County are associated with relatively level areas consisting of loamy soils at elevations above 1400 m; areas with sandy soils appear to be avoided (Brenner and Jorgensen 2022).
+Snyder and Bly (2009) surveyed this species and Chestnut-collared Longspur in Kimball Co in 2007 and found Thick-billed Longspur to prefer heavily grazed short-grass prairie and bare or virtually bare cropland, with minimal overlap with Chestnut-collared nesting areas, the latter preferring lightly grazed grassland.
 Rosche (1982) observed that the nesting range in Sioux Co extends further east in dry years but retreats westward when conditions are wet.
 Breeding occurs in western Scotts Bluff, Banner, and Kimball Cos where suitable habitat exists (Rosche 1994).
 Huser (1986) noted that nesting Thick-billed Longspurs were found in Kimball Co “a few miles” north and west of Bushnell, and young were reported in Kimball Co 16 Jun 1991 (Grzybowski 1991).
 A “sizeable breeding population” was present 1993-1995 on a plateau 13 miles south and 8 miles west of Kimball.
 Although breeding evidence has not been published for Scotts Bluff or Banner Cos, there is a series of summer records for Scotts Bluff Co for 1965-69.

 Breeding phenology: